oweitman/squeezelite-bluetooth/README.md

 [bluetooth]# scan on
 ```

-After that new recognized devices are listed. maybe you have to wait some time. if not check the pairing mode of your device.
+After that new recognized devices are listed, you maybe have to wait some time. if your devices is not recognized, then check the pairing mode of your device.
 If your BT-speaker is listed, note the Device-ID as follows 00:00:00:00:00:00
-Then you register your device. all 00:00:00:00:00:00 pleas replace with your device id
+Then you register your device. please replace all 00:00:00:00:00:00 with your device id

 ```bash
 [bluetooth]# scan off